hoaproject/Central/README.md

 followed by a timestamp.

 No need to start the session, it will be done automatically.
-But if we want to, we can use the `session_start` function or the `Hoa\Session::start` static method, which is more sophisticated.
+But if we want to, we can use the `session_start` function or the `Hoa\Session\Session::start` static method, which is more sophisticated.

 ### Expiration handling